nkasmanoff/mnistocks/README.md

 I'll quickly disclaim this sentiment data was pulled from the free version, which is only over 2012-2016.
 In order to use current sentiment values, a paid version or novelly generated one were required, which was not the priority to this point.

+# Code Execution

+  To collect data, run python noahtrader.py from your command line, changing the path to wherever you'd like to store these images.

+  To train model, run python noahmodel.py from the command line as well, again editting the path, and you'll see how the training performs on a validation set.